Eugen Schileru: Legacy

 Shortly after, Schileru's unfinished introduction to the poetry of Dan Botta was included in a definitive Botta collection.
-It impressed critics for its rejection of clichés, resisting Botta's depiction as a "poet of death", and therefore by recontextualizing his modern "Orphism".
+It impressed critics for its rejection of clichés, resisting Botta's depiction as a "poet of death", thus recontextualizing his modern "Orphism".
 Schileru's essays on Sima and Ion Irimescu were published in 1968 and 1969, followed by the monograph Impresionismul (1969).
 The latter was issued from raw text, and was as such incomplete; according to Moangă, it should be praised for its "stylistic clarity" in discussing obscure pictorial techniques, and with its analysis of Impressionism as an intellectual current and a mood (in outlining this thesis, Schileru proposed that Marcel Proust was a literary exponent).

 Scrisoarea de dragoste ("Love Letter"), comprising eight of Schileru's essays on various topics, appeared in 1971, also at Meridiane; they were arranged for print by his daughter, Mihaela (or Micaela) Schileru-Chiose, and carried a preface by sociologist Miron Constantinescu.
 The anthologized pieces are noted for their unifying thread, which is a rejection of grand metaphors in favor of precise case-studies (though the title itself is a metaphor, likening artistic processes to a correspondence between lovers); Schileru cites Alain Robbe-Grillet and Gottfried Benn as his direct precursors in the advocacy of stylistic concreteness.
 Beyond this, he "advocates for sincerity and authenticity, censuring mimicry, mannerism and eclecticism."
 With additional input from the works of Norbert Wiener and Max Dvořák, Scrisoarea de dragoste tackled modernist art as "entropy", and therefore as a function of alienation under capitalism.

 Some of Schileru's essays appeared in Hebrew translation in 1972, as part of an anthology of Romanian Jewish authors.
 Marcel Marcian, who was himself included in that volume, found the criteria questionable, particularly since Schileru was among those who, despite being sampled, "had no connection whatsoever with Judaism, in their writings."
 At home, Pleșu sought to revive interest in his teacher's work in 1975, when he anthologized his essays as Preludii critice ("Critical Preludes").
 It was accompanied by Pleșu's own "moving recollections".
 As read by Moangă, Preludii critice is the closest to a "system", in which criticism itself is shown as serving the paideia of modern citizens.
 This posthumous period also witnessed the publication of Schileru's commentaries on Romanian Television, as well as samples of his translations from German poetry; many other interventions remained scattered and unpublished as of 2021.
-For a few months in 2009, Bucharest's Dialog Art Gallery hosted an exhibit showcasing Schileru's life and surviving books, alongside portraits done by Corneliu Baba and Henri Mavrodin, and engravings by Mircia Dumitrescu.
+For a few months in 2009, Bucharest's Dialog Art Gallery hosted an exhibit showcasing Schileru's life and surviving books, alongside portraits done by Corneliu Baba and Henry Mavrodin, and engravings by Mircia Dumitrescu.
 His daughter, who had emigrated to Canada, published a memoir of her father in 2016, the centenary of his birth.